-Drilling for water is one of the most convenient options in areas lacking municipal water service, but it is also expensive.
+Drilling for water is one of the most convenient options when there is no public water, but it is also expensive.

 Depending on your property’s location, whether you have water rights or not, and the depth to ground-water, a well may not work for you.

-If a well is either infeasible or out of your budget, know there are other options.
+If drilling a well is out of your budget, here are a few options.

-The most basic option is to haul your water from the closest public water station or other water sources.
+The most basic option is to haul your water from the closest public water station or other sources.

 With enough portable water jugs and a trailer, you can probably get away with hauling water once a week.

 Of course, this option comes with a number of challenges if you are planning to live full-time on your property.